This post may contain affiliate links which won’t change your price but will share some commission. Full Disclosure Policy.

 This week, temperatures in Phoenix hit 107 degrees!
 So, not only do I have the challenge of the time crunch, I also don’t want to heat the house up any further than necessary.

-Pork tenderloin works REALLY well for kabobs, because it is very mild and has a soft, buttery texture.
-Tenderloin is an easy option for entertaining, or a quick family meal.
+Pork tenderloin works REALLY well for kabobs because it is very mild and has a soft, buttery texture.
+A tenderloin is an easy option for entertaining or a quick family meal.
 It takes on the flavors of the marinade perfectly, and cooks quickly, making it perfect for throwing on the grill.
 You can use any veggies you like – mix it up to whatever you have.
-Any kind of peppers, squash or onions are good.
+Any kind of peppers, squash or onions is good.
 I especially like how pretty the different colors are on the plate.